What is Evolutionary MDM™?

-Evolutionary MDM differs from traditional MDM because it is designed from the outset to expect the MDM requirements of the organization to change and evolve over time.
+Evolutionary MDM™ differs from traditional MDM because it is designed from the outset to expect the MDM requirements of the organization to change and evolve over time.
 This evolution happens when organizations connect new data domains, modify existing domains or create new validations, enrichment rules or governance processes.

-- Accelerated project evolution
+- Iterative project evolution

-- Controlled data evolution
+- Secured data evolution

 When looking to ensure that project duration and costs for each incremental evolution in the MDM infrastructure are kept to a minimum, the last thing you want is for your MDM solution to force you to make changes to your IT infrastructure or your business processes or workflows.

-Writing code that tightly binds your business applications to a specific version of the MDM data model, can be a very costly thing to maintain.
+Writing code that tightly binds your business applications to a specific version of the MDM data model can be a very costly thing to maintain.
 This is especially true if you expect the MDM infrastructure to change and evolve over time.

 Changes may be needed but your MDM infrastructure shouldn’t force them upon you.
 Ideally your MDM infrastructure should simply accept data provided to it by business applications through whatever mechanism makes the most sense from a technical and cost perspective.
 It should then create reliable and consolidated versions of that data and make them available to downstream IT systems, again using whatever interface is best for you.

-Accelerated Project Evolution
+Iterative Project Evolution

 Over time an organization’s MDM requirements evolve.
 This might mean that the shape of an existing domain is changed: